-Previously Haider worked as a journalist and editor between London, Dubai and Beirut, and contributed articles and analysis on politics, film and business in the Middle East for a range of international publications including Le Monde Diplomatique, the Christian Science Monitor, Gulf Business and many others.
-Haider has also taught and T/A'd Screenwriting, Film Production, Cinemas of the Middle East, Arab Cinema, Film Sound and Film Theory at the American University in Dubai, LUMS, and Concordia University in Montreal.
+In a past life I worked as a journalist and editor between San Diego, London, Dubai and Beirut, and have contributed articles and analysis on popular culture, politics, film and business for a range of international publications including Le Monde Diplomatique, Monocle, Time Out, Gulf Business, Transworld Skatebooarding (yes!) among many others.